Greetings to all,

 Below is the image of the newly designed English “race” ship:

-And here we have the best of the Spanish ships, the flagship of the fleet:
+And here we have the a typical Spanish ship of the time:

 Of course, these differences in their respective ships are not the product of coincidence, but of the overall culture of Spain and England.
 Spain and England had many similarities, with neither monarch presenting us with either the image of a saint or sinner.
 Spain fought Protestants, but Elizabeth persecuted Catholics.
 We must careful to find good and bad guys too quickly.